 Talent attaching 25-microliter Gas Tight syringe to the Luer bulkhead connector.

-Talent fitting syringe with a Chaney adaptor set.
+Talent fitting syringe with a Chaney adaptor set (Note, the Chaney adaptor is pre attached to the syringe, so we may not need to record this shot.
+Assembling the Chaney adaptor and syringe is not a ‘simple’ shot, and I would say we don’t attempt to demonstrate this)

 Talent drawing air into the syringe.